Don’t feel like a weirdo for travelling alone. As these solo travel statistics reveal, taking a solo trip is no longer the preserve of the minority.

 Is it the occasional loneliness of solo travel or safety concerns?
 And with no one to share costs, it can be more expensive.
 Or what about the perils of dining out alone?
 Maybe it’s that dreaded table for one that gives you the heebie-jeebies.

 Yes; these are all downsides of solo travel, but you can take concrete steps to overcome these disadvantages.

-For me, the worst thing about solo travel is the uncertainty as to how other people view it.
+For me, the worst thing about solo travel is how other people view it.
 Reactions to the revelation that you are travelling alone sit on that spectrum from pity to admiration.

 But here’s the thing: travelling alone deserves neither a bravery medal nor a shoulder to cry on.
 Furthermore, solo travel statistics challenge a commonly held perception that this is the preserve of a slightly weird minority.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 Before we start, a few words about the provenance of these solo travel statistics and trends.